drchristlex/tiktok-research-tools/README.md

 The tool will open automatically in your web browser.

-**Step 5 — Enter your credentials**
+**Step 5: Enter your credentials**

 In the sidebar on the left, enter your TikTok Research API client key and client secret.
-Optionally, you can click **💾** to save them — you will only need to do this once, as they will be remembered for future sessions.
+Optionally, you can click **💾** to save them.
+You will only need to do this once, as they will be remembered for future sessions.
 Your credentials are stored only on your own computer and are never shared with anyone.

 ---